In this article, we share 3 event safety tips for your family entertainment center or event venue to keep in mind as you manage parties.

 I watched an episode of "Grace and Frankie" recently.
 Guilty pleasure.
 I bring it up because there was a scene that really made sense while writing this blog.
 The character, a boss, had a ridiculously hard time giving an employee positive affirmation.
 She only felt the need to praise a job well done when she thought he was looking for a new job.
 She gave him a small raise and an awkward smile to keep him “loyal.”

 Why is it so hard to share kudos?
 We all want to feel appreciated for what we do.
-Reward with affirmations, promotions, recognition for their loyalty.
+Reward with affirmations, promotions, and recognition for their loyalty.
 If you show appreciation, you will have higher employee satisfaction, resulting in loyalty!

 Respect and appreciation is the key to a loyal employee and a successful working relationship.